-Bion is a member of the Emerging Companies and Venture Finance group which has assembled the Connecticut Entrepreneur and Investor Hub, an online resource for startup companies and investors in the state.
+Bion is a member of the Emerging Companies and Venture Finance group, which offers resources and a solution developed specifically for entrepreneurs and startups called Day Pitney Launch.

 Bion is a regular contributor on Day Pitney's Venture Law Desk (venturelawdesk.daypitney.com), a weblog that presents the latest developments in venture law and news relevant to entrepreneurs and investors.
 He also serves as Secretary for The Day Pitney Foundation.